wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 Care needs to be taken when vehicles are arriving in the box, to input them in order into the spreadsheet.
 On the video, one vehicle arrives from left, you must input the arrival frame and exit frame of that vehicle, whilst noting to go back, because another vehicle was behind it or arriving from the other direction....

+*Calculating the time to Travese the measurement box*

 Frames	Accurate Time (secs)
 7	1.40